Home

 • Give an extra layer of taste to corn, especially when mixed into butter

-Most recipes will finish off with the words “season to taste”; meaning add a little salt and pepper until you feel the recipe has reached the right flavor.
+Most recipes will finish off with the words “season to taste”.
+This means add a little salt and pepper until you feel the recipe has reached the right flavor.
 When you’re thinking about cooking with pepper, you should look at how various national cuisines use it.
-You should also think about whether to use black or white pepper for your dish
+You should also think about whether to use black pepper or another type for your dish

 Pepper In World Cuisine